-- Absence of Geodetic datum.
-Currently, elevations at the site are based on local datum the top of the piers are determined to be 200.41 m. - Fisheries assessment on the section of the Otonabee River above and below the dam to determine potential impacts of the operation of the facility are currently not available. - OMNR staff have observed changes in water levels along the Otonabee River, and have received inquiries from the public regarding the implications of these fluctuations on the fisheries resource.
-The current operating regime suggests that the facility is capable of causing 92 cm fluctuations in upstream water levels, and that the implications of these fluctuations on the fishery is not fully understood.
-Examination of how current operations affect these fluctuations, and alternatives to minimize them during critical spawning and incubation periods, should be carried out during the term of the WMP.
+- Fisheries assessment on the section of the Otonabee River above and below the dam to determine potential impacts of the operation of the facility are currently not available. - OMNR staff have observed changes in water levels along the Otonabee River, and have received inquiries from the public regarding the implications of these fluctuations on the fishery.
+The current operating regime suggests that the facility is capable of causing 92 cm fluctuations in upstream water levels, and that the implications of these fluctuations on the fisheries resource is not fully understood.
+Examination of how current operations affect these fluctuations, and alternatives to minimize them during critical spawning and incubation periods, should be done during the term of the WMP.